top of page

 — Allan Kozinn, The New York Times

-“Random Access Music, one of the things that has been making Queens cool.”
+“Random Access Music, one of the things that has been making Queens cool.” — Brooklyn Rail

-RAM gives us hauntingly idiomatic readings of this music, winning projections of great soundscaping art.
+projections of great soundscaping art.
 I hope they see fit to release this concert on a commercial recording.
 It surely deserves to be heard--and I hope Random Access Music (RAM) can give us many further concerts like this for us to appreciate.
-Bravo!
+Bravo!"

 - Grego Applegate Edwards, Classical Modern Music